Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/editing/solve.rst

 =================

 The *Create Plane Track* operator creates a new plane track.
+Planar tracking takes advantage of the fact that there are often planar surfaces in footage, by attaching markers to points on these flat planes.
-This can be used to replace things like billboards and screens on the footage with another image or video.
+It can be used to replace things like billboards and screens on the footage with another image or video.
 It also might be used for masking.

 This button will create a plane object